tjaehnel/pipresents-packaging/README.md

 PI PRESENTS PACKAGING
 =====================

+For instructions how to install and configure the debian package, see INSTALL.md

 This project is used to create a debian package (.deb) for the pipresents software (https://github.com/KenT2/pipresents).
 This debian package can be installed on a Raspberry Pi.

 It includes a init script and creates an example configuration file located in /etc/default/pipresents